tanloong/statistics_r_data/README.md

 # Statistics_r_data

-This is the repo for the workshop project:
+This is the repo for the workshop project at PolyU, July 2023

 Fundamentals of Statistics for Applied Linguistics Research with R

-at PolyU, July 2023

 The data for the project are in data.zip.